Generic selectors

 Can dwarf pikes live in a community tank?

-Yes, with appropriate tank mates.
-Fish that are too large to eat and don’t occupy the same bottom territory are safe.
-Angelfish, keyhole cichlids, and medium-sized tetras are all suitable companions.
-The key is providing enough structure and hiding spots so the pike cichlid doesn’t feel threatened by its tank mates.
+Yes, with the right companions.
+Fish too large to swallow and that don’t crowd the bottom territory are safe.
+Angelfish, keyhole cichlids, and medium-sized tetras all work.
+The critical factor is providing enough structure and hiding spots so the pike feels secure and doesn’t become stressed by tank mates.

 Will dwarf pikes eat pellets?

-Some individuals can be trained to accept sinking pellets and granules, but many remain reluctant.
-Even those that accept prepared foods should still receive frozen and live foods as a significant part of their diet.
-Don’t count on prepared foods alone when planning for this species.
-If you’re not willing to provide frozen bloodworms, brine shrimp, and similar foods on a regular basis, consider a different fish.
+Some individuals accept sinking pellets and granules, but many don’t, and you can’t count on it.
+Even fish that take prepared foods need frozen and live foods as a regular part of their diet.
+If you’re not prepared to provide frozen bloodworms and similar foods consistently, this is the wrong species for your setup.
+The diet requirement is not negotiable.

 Can I keep dwarf pikes in a planted tank?